bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 We can now also tweak the animation to reach the final appearance that we want.
 For example, we can change scale bar width and height and hide the bounding box lines around the sample.

-- Write the code below in the editor and press `Run`.
+- Write the code below in the editor and press `Run`:

 ```default
 At frame 0: